Antares Jet Appraisals Joins National Aircraft Finance Association see more

-FORT LAUDERDALE, Fla. – Dec.
-4, 2018 – National Aircraft Finance Association (NAFA) is pleased to announce that Nardone and Company, Inc. has recently joined its professional network of aviation lenders.
-“NAFA members proudly finance - support or enable the financing of - general and business aviation aircraft throughout the world, and we’re happy to add Nardone to our association,” said Ford von Weise, President of NAFA.
+EDGEWATER, Md. – Oct.
+16, 2018 - National Aircraft Finance Association (NAFA) is pleased to announce that Antares Jet Appraisals has recently joined its professional network of aviation lenders.
+“NAFA members proudly finance - support or enable the financing of - general and business aviation aircraft throughout the world, and we’re happy to add Antares to our association,” said Ford von Weise, President of NAFA.

-For more information about Nardone and Company, Inc., visit www.nardoneandcompany.com.
+For more information about Antares Jet Appraisals, visit https://www.antaresjetappraisals.com/.

 The National Aircraft Finance Association (NAFA) is a non-profit corporation dedicated to promoting the general welfare of individuals and organizations providing aircraft financing and loans secured by aircraft; to improving the industry's service to the public; and to providing our members with a forum for education and the sharing of information and knowledge to encourage the financing, leasing and insuring of general aviation aircraft.
 For more information about NAFA, visit www.NAFA.aero.